Bamboo Plywood | Renewable & Beautiful Hardwood Alternative

 For best results remember to add the stain along the grain.
 If you're adding the stain in a different pattern, you might not achieve the desired effect, or even worse, you might damage the product.
 Once you're satisfied with the hue, let the plywood cure for up to 24 hours.
 Besides changing the color of the product, artificial staining also creates a thin, protective coating that increases the resistance to moisture and damage.

 Finishing is the last step of the process.
-You can use oil or wax to coat your new plywood sheet.
+You can use oil, wax or polyurethane to coat your new plywood sheet.
 Each has its own pros and cons.

 Oil is the most commonly used type of finish.
 Mineral oil is great for surfaces that will come in contact with food and other edible products.
 Linseed oil is great for indoor surfaces that don't come in contact with edible products.
 Tung oil is your best choice if the surface you're coating is going to be used outside, as it will provide the best overall protection.